DFHack/dfhack/README.rst

 Pressing 'r' changes into the target selection mode, which works by highlighting two points with Enter like all designations.
-When a target area is set, the engine projectiles are aimed at that area, or units within it, instead of the vanilla four directions.
+When a target area is set, the engine projectiles are aimed at that area, or units within it.

 After setting the target in this way for one engine, you can 'paste' the same area into others just by pressing 'p' in the main page of this script.
 The area to paste is kept until you quit